-18.88 Lancaster and Morecambe College is the district's main college of further education, providing a range of full and part time courses.
+- 18.88 Lancaster and Morecambe College is the district's main college of further education, providing a range of full and part time courses.
 The college campus provides a wide range of additional on-site facilities such as a sports centre, hairdressing salon, beauty salon, dog grooming parlour and restaurant.
 The modern fitness suite and synthetic playing pitches further improve the range of services available at the college.
-Facilities are open to students, staff and
+Facilities are open to students, staff and members of the public.
+The college is located between Morecambe Road and Torrisholme Road and is adjacent to the Bay Gateway Link Road and therefore benefits from excellent transport links, close to both primary bus routes and the Lancaster - Morecambe cycleway. - 18.89 Like Lancaster University and the University of Cumbria, the importance of Lancaster and